RingierIMU/bls-sql-skills-builder/README.md

 ### **Question 5**: Find Listings in a Specific Category and Subcategories

-**Question**: Write a query to return all listings in the category "3" and any subcategories under 3.
+**Question**: Write a query to return all listings in the category "3" (including any subcategories under 3).
 Assume an unknown depth category tree and include all category children in your query.